Big Five Personality Test 240 questions full version: NEO-PI-R BigFive Personality Scale 'Forever Free, No Registration Needs'

 The Global Footprint of Big Five: Cross-cultural Applications

-Important Tips: Remember that the results of any psychological test or personality assessment are just a tool to help you understand yourself.
+Important tip : Remember that the results of any psychological test or personality assessment are just a tool to help you understand yourself.
 This test provides a perspective based on the Big Five personality model to analyze your personality and personality traits.
 If you have more in-depth mental health questions or needs, it is highly recommended to consult a professional psychologist.
 This online assessment does not constitute a professional psychological assessment or diagnosis.

 Start your test!